AustinCrouch296/ActiveDirectoryLab/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learning how to set up Task Scheduler (for automated backups), creating scenarios of real-world issues and using Event Viewer logs and research to give yourself useful experience in solving issues that you will face in the real world in Information Technology.

 Thank you for following along!<br />
-And a special thanks to Josh Madakor for helping me put this together.
+And a special thanks to [Josh Madakor](https://www.youtube.com/@JoshMadakor) for his guides that help me put this together.